Dr Ruth Adams

 Ruth has worked at King’s since 2003 and was instrumental in establishing the MA in Cultural & Creative Industries.
-She is currently the Departmental Senior Tutor, and chairs the Faculty of Arts & Humanities Assessment Board, and the Social Sciences, Humanities and Law Research Ethics Subcommittee.
+She currently chairs the CMCI Undergraduate Assessment Board.

 Ruth undertook her postgraduate studies at The London Consortium; completing an MRes in Cultural Studies & Humanities and a doctoral thesis, 'Gentlemen and Players: The Victoria and Albert Museum - An Institutional Case Study of the Culture and Society Tradition'.

 - Representations of Englishness